 Once a player has been given a ‘player level’ they are added to one of our 5 divisions: Intermediate, High Intermediate, Advanced, High Advanced and Elite.
 Simply log in to the Club Ladder below to see player details and availability, then invite them for a game.

 We rely on players to make our tennis ladder work, but it’s pretty easy!
 Once you’ve found an opponent to play, all you need do is book an agreed time and place at one of our courts (go to our Book a Court page to check availability) and share the cost of court hire and balls.

 The Ladder Match winner is responsible for submitting the score in the online Ladder Program, or to a City Community Tennis staff member.
 Please note that with the exception of matches played as part of the ESTA competitions, we can’t accept or record results on the ladder for matches played at other tennis centres/clubs not part of City Community Tennis.

 If a player challenges you to a match, you must do your best to respond and arrange a match within 3 weeks.
 If you’re unable to commit to accepting challenges, please be sure to log in to the Club Ladder website and leave a comment under “availability” to let other players know your status.

-You can play 1 set, a pro set (the first to 8 games), the best of three sets (third set is a ten point tie breaker), best of 5 sets (book a minimum of 3 hours) or you could try a Fast4 format.
+For matches players organise either play 1 set, a pro set (first to nine games, tie break at eight all), the best of three sets (third set is a ten point tie breaker), best of 5 sets (book a minimum of 3 hours) or you could try a Fast4 format.
 It’s entirely your choice.
 However, make sure you and your opponent both agree on the format before you start play to avoid any confusion.